alexcloudstar/aoc/README.md

 Solving Advent of Code puzzles in Go and JavaScript.
 This repo is my learning lab for practicing problem solving, improving DSA skills, and recording my coding journey.

+## YouTube Series

+I’m recording the full Advent of Code 2025 journey in both Go and JavaScript on my YouTube channel.
+Check out the playlist [here](https://www.youtube.com/playlist?list=PLQju-ldwaYGIHXXt2ENmwKAwZMEX__qNU)
 ## Goals

 - Solve Advent of Code every day
 - Build solutions in Go and JavaScript
 - Keep everything simple and readable
 - Track progress in one place

 ## Folder structure